silabs-MartinL/cp_bt_find_me/README.md

 ## Software

 This code was developed using CircuitPython 8.2.8 (2023-11-16) and uses libraries from the 8.x 2023-11-21 library bundle.
-To program your device copy the files and folders, from one of the folders above, into the root of your CircuitPython device.
+To program your device copy the files and folders, from one of the folders listed below, into the root of your CircuitPython device.

 **device_root_1_hardware:** Contains the software for step 1 which allows the operation of the device hardware to be tested.